hlian/hao.codes/_posts/2015-02-25-profunctors.md

 c -------> d
 ```

-Note that I've again substituted the profunctor out since I know that `Kleisli m b c` is equal to `b -> m c`.
+Note that I've again substituted the profunctor out since I know that `Kleisli m b c` is equal to `b -> m c`; the straight diagonal arrow means `b -> m c`.

 The question is: can we find a value of type `a -> m d` and therefore complete the diagram?